 As part of the core curriculum here in Alberta, the arts are an essential element of our students’ education, and providing varied, engaging opportunities for our young people to learn through arts programming is incredibly important to students’ growth.
-Off-campus learning can have a massive impact on students’ enjoyment and understanding of the arts, but it is not always an option for schools in Calgary’s poorer neighbourhoods.
+Off-campus learning can have a massive impact on students’ enjoyment and understanding of the arts, but it is not always an option for some schools in Calgary’s less affluent neighbourhoods.

 EducationMatters works with donors to help provide off-campus learning opportunities for all students, regardless of financial circumstances, and Masters Gallery is one of the community partners making a meaningful difference for public schools by covering the transportation costs for students to get to and from the gallery to take part in their Young Masters arts program.